You live with 1 other adult

 A person is not regarded as a co-resident if:

-• they are a student under 30 and they qualify for a student grant or loan
+- they are a student under 30 and qualify for a student grant or loan

-If you rent or rent out a room, you are said to be in a commercial relationship.
-You must be able to prove that your relationship is commercial with a contract and your bank statements.
-It is not possible to have a commercial relationship with your child, grandchild, father, mother, brother or sister.
+If you rent a room from or to someone, you are seen as having a commercial relationship.
+You must be able to prove that your relationship is commercial by showing a contract and bank statements.
+You cannot have a commercial relationship with your child, grandchild, father, mother, brother or sister.

 If your relationship is commercial, you will get an AIO supplement at the rate for a person living alone.
-This is a higher amount than for a person who is living with another person.
+This is higher than the amount for a person living with another person.

-If your relationship is not commercial, the other person is considered to be your ‘co-resident’ and you will get an AIO supplement according to the co-resident rule .
+If your relationship is not commercial, the other person is seen as your co-resident and you will get an AIO supplement based on the co-resident rule .
 You can read more about this under ‘You live with a co-resident’.

 Commercial relationship: conditions